Written byConnie Yang

 With high compatibility, iBoysoft Data Recovery for Mac supports macOS 12/11/10.15 and earlier versions.
 More importantly, it also supports Intel-based and Apple M1, M1 Pro, and M1 Max Mac.

 But note that updating your Mac may fail and lead to data loss, you'd better back up your Mac before updating.
-If that unfortunate thing happens, you can use iBoysoft Data Recovery for Mac to help you get the lost data back.
+If the Mac update deleted everything issue happens, you can use iBoysoft Data Recovery for Mac to help you get the lost data back.

-All macOS versions have their corresponding updates.
+Each macOS version have their corresponding minor updates.
 Even an old Mac running an old macOS version has available updates.
 If you want to upgrade your old Mac, you can check on support.apple.com to ensure that the macOS you'll upgrade to is compatible with your old Mac.

 The Software Update option is in the System Preferences under the Apple menu bar.
 If you can't find it in the System Preferences window, your Mac runs macOS 10.13 High Sierra or earlier.
 You can update your Mac with the Updates option in App Store.